OceanVision/ocean/ocean_don_corleone/README.md

     * kafka (not implemented)

-Each responsibility is a list of name and running command (or just name, if default running command is sufficient)
+Each responsibility is a list of name and additional options.
+Exemplary additional options:

+    * for news_fetcher_slave "id" (default id is 0)

+    * for ODM (lionfish) "port" (default port is 7777)

+    * for neo4j "port" (default port is 7474)

+**Note**: It should be possible to run local responsibility (only for this node), but not implemented yet.

+**Note**: Responsibilities have to be ordered in the order of starting (topological order).
+Of course it is easy to implement in don corleone so it might be in the future.

 * home: path to your ocean directory